-HEALTH SERVICES
+STUDENT HEALTH SERVICES

-The Health Center is located on the second floor of the Atkins-Holman Student Commons (AHSC, Room 206).
+The Student Health Center is located on the second floor of the Atkins-Holman Student Commons (AHSC, Room 206).
 Health services are available to all day and evening students, faculty and staff.
-The Health Center is a nurse practitioner-directed clinic that, along with a consulting physician, provides care for minor illnesses and injuries, health care counseling, health promotion and community referral services.
+The Student Health Center is a nurse practitioner-directed clinic that provides care for minor illnesses and injuries, health care counseling, health promotion and community referral services.
 Visits to the clinic are free; however, payment of lab work, most vaccines and referred physician visits are the client's responsibility.